 - Know this, the healing process will depend on your body.
 I cannot guarantee that your tattoo will end up like mine in just a few days.
 If you are in doubt, it’s always best to consult your doctor before getting a tattoo.
 We are all different so how it heals will also depend on how we take care of it and how our body reacts to it.
 Read and do your research!

 Support Whang-Od!
 The living legend!
-And the soon to be (Hopefully) National Artist.
+And soon to be (hopefully) National Artist.

 How I reached Whang-Od’s village: